-There is general agreement that the site needs updating.
-But, the law school needs to get an idea of how it should be done.
+There was general agreement that the site needed updating.
+But, the Law School needed to get an idea of how it should be done.
 Who should the site focus on?
 How should it be designed?
 What should its objectives be?

-We were hired to carry out a review of the current site, its competitors’ sites and to analyse University of Michigan Law School’s website audiences and their requirements.
+We were hired to carry out a review of the current site, its competitors’ sites and to analyse the Law School’s website audiences and their requirements.

-Qualitative and quantitative research was carried out in the form of:
+We carried our research in the form of:

 - Website expert review